Best MLB Home Runs Matchups — Monday, June 29, 2026

 Top home runs spot: Kyle Schwarber

 Kyle Schwarber (PHI) tops the board at 100, facing RHP Braxton Ashcraft.
 The lefty is going deep on .089 HR/PA against righties this year — and .115 over the last two weeks, elite bat that turns into a home run in about 7% of his trips.
 And Braxton Ashcraft has been keeping the ball in the park against righties lately — .000 home runs per batter faced.
 One catch: the bullpen behind him has been stingy to that side late.
 He's hitting in a spot worth about 4.5 trips, so the volume's there.
 He's owned Braxton Ashcraft too — .500 across 4 career trips.
-It all sets up in a neutral park.
+It all sets up in a neutral park, weather helping.

 The rest of the top of the board

-- Shea Langeliers (ATH) (84) vs LHP Eric Lauer: big-time bat at .065 into an arm mostly containing the same side (.026).
+- Shea Langeliers (ATH) (100) vs LHP Eric Lauer: big-time bat at .065 into an arm mostly containing the same side (.026).

-- Ben Rice (NYY) (83) vs RHP Casey Mize: big-time bat at .061 into an arm homer-prone to the same side (.045), due to bounce back.
+- Yordan Alvarez (HOU) (90) vs RHP Zebby Matthews: big-time bat at .052 into an arm getting taken deep by the same side (.069), due to bounce back.

-- Hunter Goodman (COL) (75) vs RHP Sandy Alcantara: big-time bat at .064 into an arm keeping the ball in the park against the same side (.000).
+- Hunter Goodman (COL) (87) vs RHP Sandy Alcantara: big-time bat at .064 into an arm keeping the ball in the park against the same side (.000).

-- Sal Stewart (CIN) (73) vs LHP Robert Gasser: real bat at .049 into an arm keeping the ball in the park against the same side (.000).
+- Sal Stewart (CIN) (76) vs LHP Robert Gasser: real bat at .049 into an arm keeping the ball in the park against the same side (.000).

 Platoon edges to target